-A minimum of three free parameters are necessary to control the values of $y_0$, $\alpha$ and $b'$.
+A minimum of three free parameters are necessary to control independently the values of $y_0$, $\alpha$ and $b'$.
 With two sets of anti-Helmholtz coils, only two currents can be freely and independently tuned.
 Therefore, it is not possible to move the quadrupole trap along the $(Oy)$ axis while keeping both $\alpha$ and $b'$ constant~\cite{Greiner2001}.
-Adding a third pair of anti-Helmholtz coils along the $(Oy)$ axis offers an additional degree of freedom which lifts this constraint while keeping the same shape for the magnetic field, $\mathbf{B}$, as in Eq.~\ref{bfield}.
+Adding a third pair of anti-Helmholtz coils along the $(Oy)$ axis offers an additional degree of freedom which lifts this constraint while keeping the same shape for the magnetic field, $\mathbf{B}$, as in Eq.~(\ref{bfield}).

 Overall, the experimental design of a magnetic transport of cold atoms in a quadrupole trap relying on static anti-Helmholtz coils requires a minimum of three independent current supplies.
 In practice, additional experimental constraints may limit the control over the trap parameters $y_0$, $\alpha$ and $b'$.
-For instance, if the current supplies are not bipolar, the range of accessible values for $\alpha$ gets restricted to values typically larger than $1.5$.
+For instance, our current supplies are not bipolar, so the range of accessible values for $\alpha$ is restricted to values typically larger than $1.5$.
+We expect that better results can be obtained with bipolar current supplies which would allow to keep $\alpha=1$ throughout the magnetic transport.
 Moreover, switching smoothly from one set of three pairs of anti-Helmholtz coils to the next requires going through a configuration where only two current supplies out of three deliver a non-zero current.
 In turn, at these switching positions, only $\alpha$ or $b'$ but not both can be freely set.